 One particular entire-site assemblage came to my attention while compiling data for a book on Early Agricultural period points, submitted as part of the compliance process for Desert’s work at the San Pedro phase (the initial portion of the period, 1200-800 B.C.)
 Las Capas site in Tucson.
 In the interest of building a thorough database of point measurements, I examined all the points the museum has curated from a long list of the San Pedro and subsequent Cienega phase (800 B.C.-A.D.
 50) sites I knew had been excavated in the Tucson area.
-While helping me locate these, now-retired ASM collections master Mike Jacobs noticed another site that had been collected recreationally and recorded in 1969 and 1970 by Edward Roland, a researcher from the U of A’s Lunar and Planetary lab.
+While helping me locate these, now-retired ASM collections master Mike Jacobs noticed another site that had been collected recreationally and recorded in 1969 and 1970 by Edward Roland, a researcher from the U of A’s Lunar and Planetary lab (well before historic preservation laws were enacted that make such activities illegal on public land in Arizona).
 Roland turned over several cartons of artifacts to the museum in 1993, including over 100 projectile points.
 Because this site—now known as the Roland site—was located near Las Capas, Jacobs thought the points might be worth looking at.

 They were.
 The collection from the Roland site turned out to contain every major Early Agricultural point type that was made from roughly 2100 B.C. to A.D.
 50 in southern Arizona.